xtr3m3b00t3r/33.08-Training-Workouts/README.md

-# Workout Tracker
+# Iron Ledger

-A web application for tracking workout routines and gym sessions with comprehensive exercise details.
+A modern web application for tracking workout routines and gym sessions with comprehensive exercise details.

 ## Overview

-Workout Tracker is a Flask-based web application that allows users to:
+Iron Ledger is a Flask-based web application that allows users to:
 - Create and access workout routines online
 - Track gym sessions and exercises with detailed information
 - Monitor progress over time